rlabrecque/Steamworks.NET-Docs/steammanager.md

 ### SteamAPI.RunCallbacks

 For the Callback and CallResult systems to dispatch events `SteamAPI.RunCallbacks` must be called frequently.
 The more time between calls, the more potential latency between receiving events or results from the Steam API.

 If you pause the game by setting Time.timeScale to 0 then Update() functions will no longer run.
-You want to look into alternatives to ensure that SteamAPI.RunCallbacks is running even when your game is paused.
+You will want to look into alternatives to ensure that SteamAPI.RunCallbacks is running even when your game is paused.
 [Coroutines](http://docs.unity3d.com/Manual/Coroutines.html) may be a good option for you.

 Note that we ensure that the Steam API is initialized before calling any Steamworks functions.